-The eInvoicing implementation process in Poland was initiated by the Ministry of Economic Development in cooperation with a technology partner– Institute of Logistics and Warehousing (ILiM).
+The eInvoicing in public procurement implementation process in Poland was initiated by the Ministry of Economic Development in cooperation with a technology partner – Institute of Logistics and Warehousing (ILiM).
 At the beginning of January 2018, as a result of organizational changes, a part of Ministry of Economic Development was transformed into Ministry of Entrepreneurship and Technology (MPiT), that currently performs the duties of PEPPOL Authority in Poland.
-MPiT and ILiM are jointly continuing activities for implementing eInvoicing in Poland.

-Fot the last few months intensive legislative work was underway, the effect of which was preparation of the law on electronic invoicing in public procurement.
-Project of that law was adopted in September by the Council of Ministers and in November was directed to the Polish Parliament, where the final wording of the act was adopted.
-In this way, Poland is ready to implement EU Directive 2014/55.
-A tool, used to fulfill the obligation of eInvoicing, will be national platform – PEF.
+Act on electronic invoicing in public procurement in Poland entered into force on April 18, 2019.
+Project of that law was adopted in September 2018 by the Council of Ministers and in November that year was directed to the Polish Parliament, where the final wording of the act was adopted.
+In addition to the legal basis, the Act introduced the obligation for public administration to use the central tool – national eInvoicing Platform (PEF).

-Poland does not intend to create its own national or sectoral CIUS.
-The Polish technical specifications refer to the PEPPOL BIS Billing 3.0 specification, which covers the requirements related to the European standard.
-Based on the PEPPOL BIS Billing 3.0 standard, implementation guides have been developed.
+Poland did not create its own national or sectoral CIUS.
+The Polish technical specifications refer to the PEPPOL BIS.
+Based on the PEPPOL BIS Billing 3.0 standard, implementation guides for eInvoice document have been developed.